-'''

 @Name("account")

 public class AccountAction {

 @Restrict public void delete() {

-...

-}

-}

-'''

-this example, implied permission the required call the delete() would be method The equivalent of this write account:delete. @Restrict("#{s:hasPermission('account','delete',null)}").
+In this example, the implied permission required call the to delete() method account:delete.
+The equivalent of this would be write is to @Restrict("#{s:hasPermission('account', 'delete',null)}").
 Now let's look at another example: